This article was last updated May 7, 2021.

 Marijuana and the menstrual cycle

-“Women who use marijuana have a slightly elevated rate of menstrual cycles that lack ovulation,” write the authors.
-“One study found an association between occasional marijuana use (self-reported 1 to 3 times in the three months preceding the study) and prolonged follicular phase (3.5 days), resulting in delayed ovulation.”
-The follicular phase of the menstrual cycle is when a few ovarian follicles — which house eggs — develop in preparation for ovulation.
+- Anovulation and occasional use: “Women who use marijuana have a slightly elevated rate of menstrual cycles that lack ovulation,” write one 2016 report's authors.
+“One study found an association between occasional marijuana use (self-reported 1-3 times in the three months preceding the study) and prolonged follicular phase (3.5 days), resulting in delayed ovulation.”
+The follicular phase of the menstrual cycle is when a few ovarian follicles — which house and release eggs — develop in preparation for ovulation.
 But only one of these follicles will release a fully matured egg.
-If the follicular phase is delayed, ovulation — which enables conception — is thus also delayed.
+If the follicular phase is delayed, ovulation — which is key to conception — is thus also delayed.

 Marijuana and fertility hormones

 Let’s take things one step further: The menstrual cycle is regulated and fueled by hormones, like estrogen, progesterone, follicle-stimulating hormone (FSH), and luteinizing hormone (LH), to name a few (many of which the Modern Fertility Hormone Test can test for).
 If marijuana impacts the menstrual cycle, that's probably the result of marijuana’s influence on fertility hormones.
 Here’s a recap of these hormones’ responsibilities in the phases of the menstrual cycle:

 - Follicular phase: LH and FSH stimulate the growth of several ovarian follicles, kicking things off.
 As the “dominant” follicle (the one that will release an egg) grows, estrogen rises to prep for ovulation and FSH levels begin to fall.
 This drop in FSH causes the other ovarian follicles (with the exception of the dominant one) to die off.

 - Ovulation: When estrogen levels peak, the body produces a surge of LH, which helps the egg reach final maturation and ultimately release from the follicle.